top of page

 The verb 'estrange' derives its etymology from the Old French word 'estranger,' which means 'to alienate' or 'to treat as a stranger.'
 This Old French term, in turn, can be traced back to the Latin word 'extraneare,' which is derived from 'extraneus,' meaning 'foreign' or 'strange.'
 'Extraneare' was used in the sense of making someone or something seem foreign or strange, thus creating a sense of alienation or distance.
 In Middle English, 'estrangen' emerged as the term to describe the act of distancing or alienating individuals or groups from one another.
 Consequently, the etymology of 'estrange' reflects its historical association with the idea of making something or someone feel foreign or unfamiliar, emphasizing its role in describing the process of creating a sense of disconnection or alienation between people or groups.

-Quiz: Find the meaning of the verb estrange:
+Find the correct meaning of the verb estrange:

 Try Again!